 Hai, our facilitator for the day, was there to translate for us as we talked with Mr Hung about his business.
 Backstreet Academy employs facilitators to assist with translation between tourists and locals.
 This helps enable those who face language barriers to still partake in activities and increases their opportunity to share their traditions.

-The finishing piece would be a tailor made, personalised wooden stamp with red ink that we could take home with us as a souvenir, as well as the experience of learning the art of stamp making.
-It was a unique experience to say the least, but those are the kinds of experiences Backstreet Academy and their members provide.
+The finishing piece would be a tailor-made, personalised wooden stamp with red ink that we could take home with us as a souvenir, as well as the experience of learning the art of stamp making.
+It was a unique experience, to say the least, but those are the kinds of experiences Backstreet Academy and its members provide.